On this Day July 5

 1954 – Working together for the first time in a recording studio with Scotty Moore and Bill Black, Elvis Presley fools around during a break with an up-tempo version of “That’s All Right.”
 Producer Sam Phillips has them repeat the jam and records it.
 The track becomes Presley’s first release on Sun Records.

-1946 – French engineer Louis Réard and fashion designer Jacques Heim introduce the bikini — described as “smaller than the world’s smallest swimsuit” — at a Paris fashion show, and revolutionize swimwear.
+1946 – French engineer Louis Réard and fashion designer Jacques Heim introduce the bikini — the two-piece bathing suit described as “smaller than the world’s smallest swimsuit” — at a Paris fashion show, and revolutionize swimwear.

 1950 – Private Kenneth Shadrick, a 19-year-old infantryman from West Virginia, becomes the first American casualty in the Korean War.
 Shadrick, a member of a bazooka squad, had just fired his weapon at a Soviet-made tank when he was struck by enemy machine-gun fire.